svlta-ai/SVLTA/README.md

 ## Data Download

-To download the dataset, please refer to the [SOK-Bench Dataset](https://github.com/csbobby/SOK-Bench?tab=readme-ov-file#data-download)
+To download the dataset, please refer to the [SVLTA Dataset](https://github.com/csbobby/SOK-Bench?tab=readme-ov-file#data-download)